rajkumu12/BlinkLibrary/README.md

 How to
 To get a Git project into your build:

 Step 1.
-Add the JitPack repository to your project level build file
+Add the JitPack repository to your build file

 gradle
 maven